MicrosoftDocs/winrt-api/windows.gaming.input.custom/hidgamecontrollerprovider_sendfeaturereport_2081746948.md

 ## -description

-Sends the specified HID (Human Interface Device) feature report from the host to the device.
-TODO: What's the host?
+Sends the specified HID (Human Interface Device) feature report to the device.

 ## -parameters